Does routine blood work show AIDS?

 Routine blood work is in fact a battery of separate tests, all run on samples of your blood.
 Each test looks for a different thing.
 While there’s no reason why the tests shouldn’t include a specific test for HIV, this isn’t necessarily routine practice.

-READ ALSO: How do you respond to a gift you hate?
+READ ALSO: How do you compliment a good actor?

 Does HIV show up on a CBC Test?